if-not-nil/weasel/README.md

     ```

 # future maybes
-- exchanging pubkeys through friends
+- exchanging pubkeys through friend servers
 - servers with groupchats that have channels which could be hosted on the same machine as a normal communication server
+- change true/false to y/n for no reason